henrywu2019/BentoML/docs/source/concepts.rst

 :doc:`here <api/artifacts>`.
 If the ML framework you're using is not in the list, `let us know <mailto:contact@kappa.ai>`_  and we will consider adding its support.

-To specify the model artifacts required by your BentoService, use the :code:`kappa.artifacts` decorator and gives it a list of artifact types.
+To specify the model artifacts required by your MyModel, use the :code:`kappa.artifacts` decorator and gives it a list of artifact types.
 And give each model artifact a unique name within the prediction service.
 Here's an example prediction service that packs two trained models: